electron0zero/failure-modes/pages/learn.md

 ## Tools & Projects

-Tools and projects focused on failures, and failure modes of software systems.
+Tools and projects focused on failures and failure modes of software systems.

 ### [Chaos Toolkit](https://github.com/chaostoolkit)
 The Open Source Platform for Chaos Engineering